Vinay-Vinod/Vinay-Vinod.github.io/_posts/2021-03-06-IMPLEMENTING-SIR-MODELS-IN-PYTHON.md

 ![sys_eq](/images/sys_eq.png)

-test to see if image is presently
+test to see if image is prese